pygame/pygame/docs/reST/ref/examples.rst

    | :sl:`play various sndarray effects`
    | :sg:`sound_array_demos.main(arraytype=None) -> None`

-   If arraytype is provided then use that array package.
-Valid values are 'numeric' or 'numpy'.
-Otherwise default to NumPy, or fall back on Numeric if NumPy is not installed.

-   Uses sndarray and NumPy ( or Numeric) to create offset faded copies of the original sound.
+   Uses sndarray and NumPy to create offset faded copies of the original sound.
 Currently it just uses hardcoded values for the number of echos and the delay.
 Easy for you to recreate as needed.

-Run as a program ``sound_array_demos.py`` takes an optional command line option, --numpy or --numeric, specifying which array package to use.
+   The ``arraytype`` parameter is deprecated; passing any value besides 'numpy' will raise ValueError.

    .. ## pygame.examples.sound_array_demos.main ##